helidon-io/helidon/examples/webserver/threads/README.md

 such cases:

 1. Using a virtual thread executor to execute multiple tasks in parallel.
-2. Using a platform thread executor to execute long-running CPU intensive operations using platform threads.
+2. Using a platform thread executor to execute long-running CPU intensive operations.

 ## Build and run